alibaba/async_simple/docs/docs.en/Lazy.md

 # LazyLocals

 LazyLocals is similar to `thread_local` in a thread environment.
-Users can customize their own LazyLocals by deriving from LazyLocals.
+Users can customize their own LazyLocals by deriving from LazyLocals and implement static function `T::classsof(const LazyLocalBase*)`

 `async_simple` provides a type conversion check for LazyLocals that is safe and efficient without relying on RTTI, requiring only a single integer comparison operation.
 Additionally, `async_simple` automatically manages the lifecycle of LazyLocal.
 Below is an example of usage: